bytewax/bytewax/docs/examples/cart-join.md

 builder.

 Now we need the join logic, which will return two values: the updated state and the item to emit downstream.
-Since we'd like to contiuously be emitting the most updated join info, we'll emit the state again.
+Since we'd like to continuously be emitting the most updated join info, we'll emit the state again.

 ```python